juhasev/sample-ninja-help/redemptions.md

 > Note that the filter works on logic that supports satisfying the filter criteria, i.e., if **FAILED**, **APPROVED**, and **PROCESSED** are all selected, the system will only export redemptions that were processed and approved but failed.
 To show all failed or rejected redemptions, solely tick **FAILED**.
 To show all approved/completed redemptions, solely tick **APPROVED**.
 To show redemptions irrespective of status, exclusively tick **PROCESSED**.

-> Toggle on **Export all dates**, to download all redemptions that satisfy the chosen filter criteria i.e., this will include every redemption from the first to the most recent based on the filter criteria.
-Example - with **Export all dates** toggled on and **PROCESSED** ticked, all processed redemptions will be exported.
+> Toggle on **Export all dates**, to download all redemptions that satisfy the chosen filter criteria, i.e., this will include every redemption from the first to the most recent based on the filter criteria.
+Example: All processed redemptions will be exported with **Export all dates** toggled on and **PROCESSED** ticked.